chalkygames123/stylelint-config/README.md

 ### Prettier

-The above configs include rules that are turned off by the [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier).
-To turn them back on, you should also extend `@chalkygames123/stylelint-config/prettier` after the `stylelint-config-prettier`.
+When using stylelint with Prettier, you should extend [stylelint-config-prettier](https://github.com/prettier/stylelint-config-prettier) after any other shareable configs to turn off all rules that are unnecessary or might conflict with Prettier.
+While the above configs include rules that will be turned off by doing that, you can also extend `@chalkygames123/stylelint-config/prettier` if you want to turn them back on.

 CSS: